OscarGVelasco/LotOfCells/readme.md

 <figcaption><i> Example waffle plots. </i></figcaption>
 </figure>

-### Define the colors to use:
+### Personalizing the colors:

-Colors can be easily changed for bar/waffle/polar plots using the option `colors`, we just need to give the vector of colors to use.
-If not sufficient colors are specified, then a palette using colorRampPalette based on the colors specified will be created.
-If no colors are specified then the LotOfCells default color palette is used.
+Colors can be easily changed for bar, waffle, or polar plots using the `colors` option.
+To do this, simply provide a vector of colors to use.
+If the specified colors are insufficient, a palette will be created using colorRampPalette based on the colors specified.
+If no colors are specified, the default color palette of LotOfCells will be used.

 ```{r}
 # # Using different colors: